Jose Altuve Preview, Player Props: Astros vs. Mariners

-On Saturday, Jose Altuve (hitting .474 in his past 10 games) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 7:10 PM ET.
+On Sunday, Jose Altuve (.692 slugging percentage in past 10 games, including one home run) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Emerson Hancock.
+First pitch is at 1:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+He strung together three hits (going 3-for-5) in his last game against the Mariners.

 Jose Altuve Game Info & Props vs. the Mariners